nguyenchiemminhvu/CPP_Build_Toolchain/CMake/README.md

 Now, the only thing we care for is the syntax of writing CMakeLists.txt file.

-# CMakeLists.txt Syntax And Commands
+# CMake Basic Syntax And Commands

 ## General Outline Of CMakeLists.txt